medavox/articles/star trek redo.md

 * Use real units and materials where possible -- no gigaquads, instead gigabytes; no isorems but rather millisieverts.
 * Equally, stop inventing a new form of radiation every week as a throwaway plot-point
 * No wave or beam can penetrate a planet, without also destroying that planet
+* Heat dissipation and deceleration are still challenges
+* R-squared law must still be respected -- for all things, like explosions, sounds, point-sources
+    - parabolic dishes should also come into play at least as much as they already do -- ie the Deflector Dish

 ### Space Travel

-There are crazy, enterprise-like starship designs, and then there are those suitable for atmospheric travel.
+* There are crazy, enterprise-like starship designs, and then there are those suitable for atmospheric travel.
-A ship with big sticky-out nacelles on thin pylons will always suffer unnecessary structural stresses when turning at speed;
+* A ship with big sticky-out nacelles on thin pylons will always suffer unnecessary structural stresses when turning at speed;
-structural forcefields would help, but only with enough power to run them.
+    - structural forcefields would help, but only with enough power to run them.
 More sensible designs should always win out

 ### Medicine